Xboarder56/nuc11btm-tosh/Readme.md

 Repo housing work for launching nuc11btm-tosh Monteray.
 This is very much a WIP.

 This requires the use of a AMD supported GPU, currently the boot-args contains the patch for 6800 series of cards.
+Additionally, I have swapped the WiFi (AX210) with a Broadcom M.2 supported card so the intel kexts are not provided.

 ## Not Working
  - iGPU (UHD 750) - not supported under macOS